 PERCENT(80, 100) returns 0.8

-Rounds the given number to the specified decimals.
+Rounds the given number to the given decimals.
 If decimals is not specified, it rounds to an integer number.

 ROUND(data, decimals)